 Introduction to breast cancer prevention

 Breast cancer also affects men.
 Male breast cancer accounts for about 1% of all breast cancers.
-Around 330,000 new cases of breast cancer are diagnosed each year in women in the U.S., while about 2,200 cases are diagnosed in men.
+Around 230,000 new cases of breast cancer are diagnosed each year in women in the U.S.

 Our knowledge of how breast cancer develops is expanding rapidly.
 As a result, new medications are being developed to reduce the risk of breast cancer among those at high risk of contracting this disease.
 For the majority of women, lifestyle changes, a healthy diet, exercise, and weight reduction can also help reduce the chance of developing breast cancer as well as other cancers and illnesses.
 To date, the most important strategy in improving survival is still breast cancer screening and early detection.
 Breast cancer is the second leading cause of cancer deaths among women in the United States.
 The leading cause is lung cancer.
 One in every eight women in the United States develops breast cancer.
 The risk is even higher for women with previous breast cancer, those who have first-degree relatives with breast cancer, those with multiple family members with cancer, and those who have inherited "cancer genes."